qlik-oss/core-assisted-prescription/README.md

 ## Further Reading

-More detailed informatin and background on the Qliktive Assisted Prescription application is given in:
+More detailed information and background on the Qliktive Assisted Prescription application is given in:

 - [Assisted Prescription Requirements](./docs/assisted-prescription-requirements.md)
 - [Assisted Prescription Design](./docs/assisted-prescription-design.md)